RVCC-IDMX/about-me-LyssaMA/README.md

 Every site should have a footer so the public knows where the information is coming from.
 I learned how to add the copyright symbol and add a hyperink as well as target this section specifically to apply style.

 <!--Color Scheme-->

-Titles
+# Color Scheme
+Title colors `#ffffff`

-Body Text
+Body Text `#a8871b`

-Background
+Background '#27683B'

 <!--Citation-->

-# Logo,
-# Images,
-# Video
-content owned by my company True Poet LLC

 # Blog

 <!--License-->

-Logo

-Images
+# Licenses
+ Logo, Images, Video content owned by my company True Poet LLC